instadeepai/jumanji/README.md

 - 👾 **Framework Compatability**: easily connect to your favorite RL framework such as [Acme](https://github.com/deepmind/acme), [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3), and [RLlib](https://docs.ray.io/en/latest/rllib/index.html).
-- 🥑 **Environment API**: core abstractions for JAX-based environments and its variations, e.g. multi-agent, turn-by-turn.
+- 🥑 **Environment API**: core abstractions for JAX-based environments and their variations, e.g. multi-agent, turn-by-turn.
 - 🕹️ **Environment Suite**: a list of RL environments ranging from simple games to complex NP-hard problems.
 - ⚙️ **Wrappers and Utilities**: all the bells and whistles to efficiently work with our environments.
 - 🎓 **Educational Examples and User Guides**: a few guides to facilitate Jumanji's adoption and highlight the value add of JAX-based environments.